Br3nda/drupal-module-mailarchive/README.txt

 ---------
 The mailarchive module allows you to subscribe to one or more mailing lists, messages from which will be stored in a threaded archive.
-It is then possible for users to browse and search these archives.
+It is then possible for users to browse and search these archives using the mailarchive_view module.

-This is a rewrite of the earlier mail_archive module, addressing many shortcomings of that earlier effort.
-In particular, this new module is simpler to configure and more highly optimized.

 Features: